pypa/packaging.python.org/source/tutorials/packaging-projects.rst

     There are a `variety of metadata and options
     <https://setuptools.readthedocs.io/en/latest/userguide/declarative_config.html>`_
     supported here.
-This is in configparser format; do not place quotes around values.
-    This example package uses a relatively minimal set of metadata:
+This is in :doc:`configparser <python:library/configparser>` format; do not place quotes around values.
+This example package uses a relatively minimal set of ``metadata``:

     - ``name`` is the *distribution name* of your package.
 This can be any name as long as it only contains letters, numbers, ``_`` , and ``-``.
 It also must not